-Put your hands behind your head – external rotation + abduction
+Put your hands behind your head – external rotation and abduction

-Put your hands as far up your back as your can – internal rotation + adduction
+Put your hands as far up your back as you can – internal rotation

 Full shoulder examination

-Test active movements first: Ask the patient to move their arm themselves ‘actively’:
+Test active movements first by asking the patient to move their arm themselves.

-Flexion – ask the patient to raise their arms forwards until they points upwards (Normal = 150°- 180°)
+Flexion – ask the patient to raise their arms forwards until they point upwards (Normal = 150°- 180°)